netlabs-foundation/luthier/doc/sphinx/intro.rst

 Pull Endpoints
 **************

-This endpoints are not inbound, since they cannot define a flow, and are not outbound, since they cant send anything.
+These endpoints are not inbound, since they cannot define a flow, and are not outbound, since they cant send anything.
 They can only attempt to retrieve something when asked.
 This kind of endpoint may represent task like reading the content of a file, or an URL, or executing some predefined select on a database, or running a system process and obtaining its output.
 You can think of them as an Askable endpoint that you ask nothing, and it provides an answer.